hanghu/HomeIn/DATA_DESCRIPTION.md

-# Two data set:
+# Data set:

-1. Data set 1: House sale prices for King county sold between May 2014 and May 2015
+## Data set 1: House sale prices for King county sold between May 2014 and May 2015
 * Data size:
 21613 observations with 18 house features
 * Column:
 Date - Date of the home sold
 	Price - Price of the home sold
 	Number of Bedrooms
 	Number of Bathrooms